Launch at your own risk!

 Historic period (this span can roughly be divided into early and late subdivision by the expedition of Dominguez and Escalante in 1776, and its termination roughly coincides with LDS exploration and colonization of southern Utah) - The Spanish Friars expedition is the only documented Spanish incursion into the immediate area.
 Other historic activities unfold through periods of government expeditions, Indian wars, Mormon settlement, gold mining, mineral exploration, and finally, recreational use.

-In addition to the Native American presence in Glen Canyon, many historic sites are located in the recreation area, including early Later Day Saints (LDS) settlements and later mineral exploration sites.
+In addition to the Native American presence in Glen Canyon, many historic sites are located in the recreation area, including early Latter Day Saints (LDS) settlements and later mineral exploration sites.

 Did You Know?